 When That Barrel Overflows

-We've all been experiencing the filling up of our barrels, which likely were close to overflow prior to the impact of this year.
-I've said it before and I'll say it again, stress is not a bad thing, and can actually be beneficial when we have the opportunity to use it.
-But right now, we're not getting a break from it.
+We’ve all been experiencing the filling up of our barrels, which likely were close to overflow prior to the impact of 2020.
+I’ve said it before and I’ll say it again, stress is not a bad thing, and can actually be beneficial when we have the opportunity to use it.
+But right now, we’re not getting a break from it.